Graph Homomorphism, Monotone Classes and Bounded Pathwidth: Introduction

 Let $G$ and $H$ be two graphs.
 If $H$ can be obtained from $G$ by a sequence of vertex deletions only, then $H$ is {\it an induced} subgraph of $G$; else $G$ is {\it $H$-free}.
 The induced subgraph relation has been well studied in the literature for many classical graph problems, such as {\sc Colouring} \cite{KKTW01}, {\sc Feedback Vertex Set} \cite{PPR22}, {\sc Independent Set} \cite{GKPP22}, and so on.

 Here we focus on the subgraph relation.
 A graph $G$ is said to contain a graph $H$ as a {\it subgraph} if $H$ can be obtained from $G$ by a sequence of vertex deletions and edge deletions; else $G$ is said to be {\it $H$-subgraph-free}.
 For a set of graphs ${\cal H}$, a graph $G$ is {\it ${\cal H}$-subgraph-free} if $G$ is $H$-subgraph-free for every $H\in {\cal H}$; we also write that $G$ is $(H_1,\ldots,H_p)$-subgraph-free, if ${\cal H}=\{H_1,\ldots,H_p\}$.
 Graph classes closed under edge deletion are also called {\it monotone}~\cite{ABKL07,BL02}.
-Monotone classes that are specified by a finite set of omitted subgraphs may be called {\it finitely-bounded}.
+Monotone classes that are specified by a finite set of omitted subgraphs are called {\it finitely-bounded}.

-There were relatively few complexity classifications for $H$-subgraph-free graphs.
+When compared to those for $H$-free graphs there are relatively few complexity classifications for $H$-subgraph-free graphs.
 Despite this; see~\cite{AK90} for complexity classifications of {\sc Independent Set}, {\sc Dominating Set} and {\sc Longest Path}; and~\cite{GP14,Ka12} for classifications of {\sc List Colouring} and {\sc Max Cut}, respectively.
 All of these classifications hold even for ${\cal H}$-subgraph-free graphs, where ${\cal H}$ is any finite set of graphs.
 In general, such classifications might be hard to obtain; see, for example, \cite{GPR15} for a partial classification of {\sc Colouring} for $H$-subgraph-free graphs.